andrewpillar/database/readme.md

 }
 ```

-with the above implementation, no reflection is used.
-Instead, the column
+with the above implementation, the user defines exactly how the row is scanned
-mappings are defined manually within the `Scan` method, and [Row.Scan][] is
+into the model.
+This is achieved by passing a map of pointer values to the
-called.
-This method takes a map of pointer values, and will scan in only the
+[Row.Scan][] method.
+This will scan in only the columns that exist in the row
-columns which exist within the row.
+and are defined in the given map.

 [Row.Scan]: https://pkg.go.dev/github.com/andrewpillar/database#Row.Scan